adaltas/node-nikita/docs/content/about/tutorial.md

 })
 ```

-When Redis server is started, it prints:
+When the Redis server is started, it prints:

 ```
 localhost   Redis Check : Check   -  12ms